aws-samples/headpose-estimator-apache-mxnet/README.md

 A set of SageMaker notebook and entry point script to develop the Headpose Estimator model on Amazon SageMaker.

-* HeadPose_SageMaker_PySDK.ipynb
-SageMaker notebook to invoke an entry point python script.
+* **HeadPose_SageMaker_PySDK.ipynb:** SageMaker notebook to invoke an entry point python script.

-* EntryPt-headpose.py
-An entry point python script to train Headpose Estimator model.
+* **EntryPt-headpose.py:** An entry point python script to train Headpose Estimator model.
 This entry point script is analogous to HeadPose_ResNet50_Tutorial.ipynb.

-* EntryPt-headpose-wo-cv2.py
-This entry point script without cv2.
+* **EntryPt-headpose-wo-cv2.py:** The entry point script without cv2.

 ## testIMs